TrainTheTrainer/EXCELERATE-TtT/README.md

 **Purpose:**

-ELIXIR-IIB and ELIXIR-CH/SIB, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer programme, are pleased to announce a Train the Trainer (TtT) event.
+ELIXIR-IIB and ELIXIR-CH/SIB, in cooperation with the ELIXIR Train-The-Trainer programme, are pleased to announce a Train the Trainer (TtT) event.

 The course is made up of four sessions, covering: